Antares-Network/BASM/README.md

 ## Potential features:
 - The ability to link with a Discord Bot so Discord/Minecraft admins can get updated when new servers are created, deleted, shut down, and started

-## Dependancies:
+## Dependencies:
-- There isnt any code yet so 🤷
+- There isn't any code yet so 🤷

 # Versioning:
 - Compiled using Java version 12